Eyal-ro/Python-EAG-analysis/README.md

 While AUTOSPIKE integrated with some analysis functions, some desirable options are missing.
 Furthermore, working with large volume of data crushed the program on several occasions.

-This package can take data recorded from 2 channels in parallel and exported from AUTOSPIKE in ASCII format (.ASC), analyzed and plot it in several ways.
+This package can take data recorded from 2 channels in parallel and import from AUTOSPIKE in ASCII format (.ASC), analyzed and plot it in several ways.
-An in-depth paragraph about your project and overview of use.

 ### Special functions